-When we hear the word ghetto, the majority of us picture a very squalid place.
-Usually, something run-down and is not a place you go to.
-Well, this was true of the Jewish Ghetto in Rome for over 300 years.
+When we hear the word “ghetto”, the majority of us picture a very squalid place.
+Usually, run-down places aren’t at the top of our list of places to visit.
+And this was true of the Jewish Ghetto in Rome for over 300 years.
 Yes, three centuries!
 What does the word “ghetto” mean to you?
 The word could derive from two possible meanings:

 Schola Grande Tedesca

 In a period of severe discrimination, marble was too precious for use in a synagogue.
-Yet in another example of architectural ingenuity, these panels look nearly indistinguishable from real marble.
+Yet, in another example of architectural ingenuity, these panels look nearly indistinguishable from real marble.

 Popular Venice Tours

-La Schola Italiana has a much smaller prayer space than the other synagogues and lacks the gilded Baroque style of its contemporaries.
+La Schola Italiana has a much smaller prayer space than the other synagogues and lacks the gilded baroque style of its contemporaries.
 Instead, a modest entryway marked by four white pillars leads you to an austere prayer room, naturally lit by the five tall windows facing out to the campo outside.

 Popular Venice Tours